 For more information, read the following:

 We hope you found our article useful!
 Have some additional questions or comments?
-Need a custom solution for your website tracking setup or help with extending the current user behaviour tracking?
-Check out our analytics services or drop us a line at email@example.com.
+Need a custom solution for your website tracking setup or help with extending the current user behavior tracking?
+Check out our analytics services or drop us a line at [email protected].
 Alternatively, contact us right here within the orange chat bubble to your right.